Gerard Murphy (mathematician): Biography

 Gerard was born to parents May and Larry Murphy in Drimnagh, Dublin.
 He came from a large family of 3 boys and 5 girls: John, Derek, Rita, Linda, Joan, Carol and Lauren.
 Gerard left school at 14 and worked in a variety of menial jobs, but all the while continued to educate himself at home with quiet determination.

-Gerard worked his way into Trinity College, Dublin on the strength of his performance on a correspondence course.
+Gerard worked his way into Trinity College Dublin on the strength of his performance on a correspondence course.
 In 1970 he was admitted to Trinity College and read for a degree in pure mathematics.
 His brilliant undergraduate career in Trinity College meant that he was awarded a Foundation Scholarship to support his studies.
 In 1974 he graduated with a First Class Honours BA, and he won the Berkeley Gold Medal.
-His success at Trinity marked him out as something special, and he was soon after awarded the Gulbenkian Scholarship to enable him to study for a PhD in Cambridge University.
+His success at Trinity marked him out as something special, and he was soon after awarded the Gulbenkian Scholarship to enable him to study for a PhD in the University of Cambridge.
 He acquired this in 1977 and won the Knight Prize for the quality of his research.

 He returned to Trinity College in 1977 and took up a postdoctoral research fellowship, funded by the Department of Education and he commenced his career as a university lecturer.
 He then spent four years in North America in Dalhousie University, University of New Hampshire and University of Oregon.
 He was appointed as a lecturer in University College Cork, where he remained for the rest of his life.
 He was promoted twice in the minimum time period, to associate professor, in recognition of the quality and quantity of his research, the calibre of his teaching and overall contributions to the management of the college.

 On foot of his expertise he was invited in the mid-1990s to participate in the EU Operator Algebras Network, and as a result of his involvement he succeeded in attracting substantial funding from the EU which enabled him to organise the first of a series of major conferences on Operators Algebras in UCC in 1995, which attracted mathematicians from all parts of the world, and to fund several postdoctoral research assistants to work under his direction.
 His membership of this network allowed him to establish an internationally recognised centre of excellence in UCC in operator algebras and non-commutative geometry, a legacy that will endure.

 He was promoted to head of the Mathematics Department, University College Cork, when Professor P.D.
 Barry retired in 1999.
 He spent 5 years in this position.

 Gerard was proud of his membership of the Royal Irish Academy and as Joint Editor-in-Chief of its Mathematical Proceedings, which he helped to modernise and produce in electronic form; he raised its profile as an international journal and expanded its readership.

 In 2005 he was diagnosed with cancer of the colon and liver.
 He died peacefully at 57 and is survived by his wife Mary, one son and three daughters, his mother and siblings.